sourmash-bio/sourmash/doc/command-line.md

 incompatible with the other signatures, sourmash will complain appropriately.

-In contrast, signature files, zip collections, and directory hierarchies can contain many different types of signatures, and compatible ones will be selected automatically.
+In contrast, signature files and zip collections can contain many different types of signatures, and compatible ones will be selected automatically.

 Use the `sourmash index` command to create an SBT.